ChengWang-hit/CaTFold/data/README.md

 ├── RNAStralign/
 └── README.md
 ```

+## Creat Your Own Data for Fine-Tuning

+In addition to the provided datasets, you can easily prepare your own custom data for fine-tuning the pretrained CaTFold.

+Follow these steps:

+1.  **Create a Dataset Folder**

+    Inside this `data/` directory, create a new folder for your custom dataset.

+2.  **Add Your Data**

+    Place all your RNA sequences in the **`.bpseq` format** inside a subdirectory named `bpseq/`.
+The structure should look like this:
+    ```
+    data/
+    └── your_dataset/
+        └── bpseq/
+            ├── rna_1.bpseq
+            ├── rna_2.bpseq
+            └── ...
+    ```

+3.  **Run the Preparation Script**

+    Execute the `code/prepare_data.py` script to process your files.
+You will need to **modify the script** to point to your new directory.

+    After running the script, it will generate the necessary `.pickle` file and `mask_matrix/` directory inside `data/your_dataset/`, which can then be used for fine-tuning.

 **Note:** For details on how these datasets are used in the training and evaluation pipelines, please refer to the main `README.md` in the project's root directory.